 - 1/2 cup chicken stock

 - 4 slices Prosciutto di Parma, paper thin

 - 1/4 pound Parmigiano-Reggiano, shaved with peeler into shards

-Season the turkey pieces with salt and pepper and place in the beaten egg.
-Drain to remove the excess and dredge in bread crumbs, pressing to coat each 1 evenly.
-Lay on a plate and refrigerate 1 hour.
+Season turkey pieces with salt and pepper and place in egg mixture.
+Drain to remove excess and dredge in bread crumbs, pressing to coat each one evenly.
+Lay on plate and refrigerate 1 hour.

-In a 14 to 16-inch saute pan (large enough to hold all 4 turkey pieces at the same time) over medium heat, heat the oil and butter until the butter foams and dissipates.
-Place the turkey pieces in a pan and cook slowly until golden brown on 1 side, about 6 to 7 minutes.
+In a 14 to 16inch saute pan (large enough to hold all 4 turkey pieces at the same time) over medium heat, heat oil and butter until foam from butter dissipates.
+Place turkey pieces in pan and cook slowly until golden brown on one side, about 6 to 7 minutes.
 DO NOT RUSH THIS STEP OR THEY WILL BURN.
 Turn and cook the other side.
-When both sides are golden brown, pour the tomato sauce and chicken stock around the meat and bring to a boil.
-Place 1 slice prosciutto over each piece and sprinkle with shaved Parmesan and place, uncovered, in the oven for 10 minutes.
-Remove and place on a warmed serving platter.
-Drizzle with spoonfuls of the sauce and serve.
+When both sides are golden brown, pour tomato sauce and chicken stock around meat and bring to a boil.
+Place 1 slice Prosciutto over each piece and sprinkle with shaved Parmesan and place uncovered in oven for 10 minutes.
+Remove and place in warmed serving platter.
+Drizzle with spoonfuls of sauce and serve.

 - 1/2 medium carrot, finely shredded

 - 2 (28-ounce) cans tomatoes, crushed and mixed well with their juices